 How to Create a Tapered Bezel

-I really want do learn how to make this setting.
+I really want to learn how to make this setting.
 But, I have no idea where to start.
 I have watched bezel setting tutorials but none of these show how to achieve this tapered bezel following the shape of the stone?!
-I have search the Internet high and low and I can’t even find what the setting is called, I am assuming it is just a bezel setting but I really love the shape of it yet I have no idea how you would get the bezel in that shape?
-Help me Nancy!
+I have searched the Internet high and low and I can’t even find what the setting is called, I am assuming it is just a bezel setting but I really love the shape of it yet I have no idea how you would get the bezel in that shape?
+Help me, Nancy!